stackrock/mediamachinejs/README.md

 ### Job

-A Job object represent a processor job, you can query at any time the state of the job with the `status()` method.
+A Job object is what's ultimately returned from your request.
+You can query the job's status at any time with the `status()` method.

 The possible states for the job are: